 Along the way, I found plenty of peers to admire.
 I also came across certain contemporaries, however, who either crashed and burned spectacularly or somehow continue to manage to churn out mediocre work to this day.

 Consider this my (albeit early) memoirs regarding what it takes to be a commercial real estate agent in Los Angeles or anywhere else.
 More than that, the following is my testament to the one timeless principle that has contributed to my success more than anything else: Right place, right time.

 What Makes A Good Commercial Real Estate Agent?

 Sure, basic levels of intelligence and proficiency are required.
 If that’s all it took to be the right commercial real estate agent for your job, however, anyone would fit the bill.

 No, being the right commercial real estate agent for the job isn’t just about getting good grades in college.
-If I had to distill it down, I’d say the qualities of a good commercial real estate agent can be broken into four key factors:
+If I had to distil it down, I’d say tips to choose the best commercial real estate agent can be broken into four key factors: